wwymak/mojo-gpu-puzzles/book/src/puzzle_12/simple.md

 - `TPB` (Threads Per Block) = 8
 - `SIZE` (Array Size) = 8

+### Race Condition Prevention
+The algorithm uses explicit synchronization to prevent read-write hazards:
+- **Read Phase**: All threads first read the values they need into a local variable `current_val`
+- **Synchronization**: `barrier()` ensures all reads complete before any writes begin
+- **Write Phase**: All threads then safely write their computed values back to shared memory

+This prevents the race condition that would occur if threads simultaneously read from and write to the same shared memory locations.

+**Alternative approach**: Another solution to prevent race conditions is through _double buffering_, where you allocate twice the shared memory and alternate between reading from one buffer and writing to another.
+While this approach eliminates race conditions completely, it requires more shared memory and adds complexity.
+For educational purposes, we use the explicit synchronization approach as it's more straightforward to understand.

 ### Thread Mapping
 - `thread_idx.x`: \\([0, 1, 2, 3, 4, 5, 6, 7]\\) (`local_i`)
 - `block_idx.x`: \\([0, 0, 0, 0, 0, 0, 0, 0]\\)